-Buying a Rabbit?
-These Tips Can Make Its Life Better
+Don’t Know How to Take Care of a Bunny?
+These Tips Can Make Life Better

 A rabbit may not seem as complicated as a dog or a cat, but it still requires your attention.
 These cute little animals have their own needs and preferences, a certain daily regiment, nutrition requirements, and much more.
-If you are reading this, you are a responsible owner, and the following tips can help you become even better at caring for your pet rabbit.
+If you are reading this, you are a responsible owner, and the following tips will tell you how to take care of a bunny.

 Come up with Sufficient Space